(Me, 2002, Richland High School)

 Long-term success doesn’t mean you are immune to short-term failure.
 You will make mistakes; you will make a lot of mistakes.
 Prepare for each day, give your best effort, and learn from your missteps.
 If you go to bed each evening knowing you did your very best, that is enough.

 Your job is important, but you are more complex than what you do for a living.
 Take your job seriously, but avoid taking yourself too seriously.
 Most first-year teachers work tirelessly.
 A strong work ethic is important, but you can only do so much in a day.
 Eat a healthy diet, exercise, and avoid trading sleep to stay caught up.
 The allure of working late will lead to disappointment, irritability, and lower productivity: the fool’s gold of work habits.

 Enjoy the Experience

 Work hard, laugh often, and love big.
 Give your best effort for God and country.
-These aren’t my words of advice, just observations from a wise woman who once helped me.
+These aren’t my words, rather, they are pearls of wisdom from a wise woman who once helped me.

 Long-term success doesn’t mean you are immune to short-term failure.
 Prepare for each day, give your best effort, and learn from your missteps.
 If you go to bed each evening knowing you did your very best, that is enough.Tweet